derek1906/SimpleSudokuSolver/README.md

-#Simple Command Line Sudoku Solver
+# Simple Command Line Sudoku Solver
 A simple and fast Sudoku solver written C++.
-The program takes a `.sudoku` file<sup>[1]</sup> and solves it.
+The program takes a `.sudoku` file and solves it.

+## The `.sudoku` format
-1: A `.sudoku` file consists of UTF-8 characters, with "sudoku" in the first 8 bytes:
+A `.sudoku` file consists of UTF-8 characters, with "sudoku" in the first 8 bytes:

     sudoku
 	000580026